 The path leading up to the temple is full of restaurants and shops.
 The entire feel of the walkway is old school Japan.

-At the start of the walkway is a restaurant known for their udon.
+Find an udon restaurant at the start of the walkway.
 Fresh noodles are served with a dipping sauce and various toppings such as sesame seeds, steamed sweet potato, green onions, and mushrooms.
 I had my udon with perfectly fried tempura.

-If you’re feeling extra hungry, opt for the sushi set or vegetarian sets.
-Sushi is Kyoto is prepared differently than sushi offered in Tokyo.
-Since the fish isn’t as fresh as the ones found in Tsukiji market, it is first salted to preserve the quality.
-Although I didn’t try the sushi this time, it’s on my list for my next visit.
+If you're feeling extra hungry, opt for the sushi set or vegetarian sets.
+You will quickly notice that Kyoto prepares their sushi differently than Tokyo.
+Since the fish isn't as fresh as the ones found in Tsukiji market, it is first salted to preserve the quality.
+Although I didn't try the sushi this time, it's on my list for my next visit.

 On to the temple!

 It costs only 300 yen to enter the Kiyomizudera, which in my opinion, is well worth the fee to see the most architecturally sound temple in Japan.
 Not only do you get to see it, but you get to also enter the temple, always a plus in my book.

 Walk across the bridge and see Kiyomizudera in a different view.

 If you have time, make sure to also check out Inari Shrine.

-It’s quite a hike if you want to get to the top so if you’re looking for just a quick picture, walk up to the first post, snap your camera and head back down to the vendors.
+It's quite a hike if you want to get to the top so if you're looking for just a quick picture, walk up to the first post, snap your camera and head back down to the vendors.
 The best snack at Inari Shrine?
 The fried chicken.
-At 500 yen you get several large pieces of spiced fried chicken, the best that I’ve ever had.
+One portion is 500 yen and worth every penny.

 On the way back to the subway, check out the udon restaurant with a cat picture outside.
-What makes this udon different than others is that the noodles are prepared with 2 different flours then pressure cooked.
-The broth is prepared with loads of bonito flakes and kelp to produce a flavorful stock.
+Unlike other restaurants, this eatery makes their udon with 2 different flours and pressure cooks them until soft.
 I ordered the udon and egg bowl (tamagodon) combo, both equally delicious.
 New goal: learn how to make udon broth.